the1lab/1lab/src/1Lab/Function/Surjection.lagda.md

 A function is **split surjective** if for each $b : B$ we have a designated element of the fibre $f^*b$.
-Note that this is actually a *structure* on $f$ instead of a property: in fact, the statement that every surjection between sets is a split surjection is [equivalent to the axiom of choice].
+Note that this is actually a *structure* on $f$ instead of a property: in fact, the statement that every surjection between sets is a split surjection is [[equivalent to the axiom of choice|axiom-of-choice]].

-[equivalent to the axiom of choice]: 1Lab.Classical.html#axiom-of-choice

 ```agda
 split-surjective : (A → B) → Type _